aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 :::note

-When creating the snapshot, you can configure these options:
+When you create the snapshot, configure the following options:

 - `restore_global_state`: Set to `true` to restore the cluster state, which includes important metadata like aliases and templates.
 Default is `false`.
 If the snapshot